abbasnake/custom-interval-timer/README.md

 - object immutability (Object.freeze...?)
 - loops can be as components that can be mixed and matched and saved and loaded
 - when custom timer down to 0 and hold decrement the option to delete is available
-- perhaps need to add number of block, otherwise when many blocks can get confusing
 - desktop mode
 - css constants (background color, text color etc)
 - swipe functionality